White supremacist says he will plead guilty in sword killing

 NEW YORK — An Army veteran accused of killing a black man with a sword as part of a racist plot told a judge that he intended to plead guilty to the crime, but he asked that it be put off because he’d taken pain medication.

 James Jackson appeared Friday before a judge in New York City.
-He was expected to plead guilty in the 2017 death of 66-year-old Timothy Caughman.
+He was expected to plead guilty in the 2017 death of Timothy Caughman, 66.

 But Jackson told the judge that he’d broken his foot and wasn’t in the right state of mind because of painkillers.

-The judge ordered Jackson to return to court later this month, when he is scheduled to stand trial on charges that include murder as a hate crime.
+The judge ordered Jackson to return to court later this month, when he’s scheduled to stand trial on charges that include murder as a hate crime.

 Jackson’s defense attorneys left court without commenting.